 Adequate sleep is vital for children’s physical growth.
 During sleep, the body releases growth hormones that are essential for physical development.
 These hormones help with the growth of bones and muscles and repair and regenerate tissues.
 Children who do not get enough sleep may experience stunted growth and other developmental issues.
 Ensuring that children get sufficient sleep can significantly impact their physical health and growth.

 A comfortable sleep environment is also crucial for quality sleep.
 A proper mattress plays a significant role in this.
-In this regard, a hybrid mattress offers a combination of optimised airflow, orthopaedic-grade support, and pressure point comfort, which can transform the way children sleep.
+In this regard, a hybrid mattress offers a combination of optimized airflow, orthopedic-grade support, and pressure point comfort, which can transform the way children sleep.
 These features ensure that the mattress supports the child’s body adequately, promoting better sleep quality and, consequently, better growth and development.
 Parents should consider investing in a good-quality mattress to support their child’s physical development.

-2. Emotional and Behavioural Regulation
+2. Emotional and Behavioral Regulation

 Consistent sleep schedules are essential for promoting emotional stability in children.
 A regular bedtime routine can help children unwind and prepare for sleep, making it easier for them to fall asleep and stay asleep.
 Limiting screen time before bed and creating a calm, dark sleep environment can also contribute to better sleep quality.